mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 Grouping columns allows you to have multiple levels of columns in your header and to toggle column groups to show and hide additional columns.

-## Define column grouping
+## Define column groups

-You can define the column grouping structure by providing the `columnGroupingModel` prop to the grid.
+You can define column groups with the `columnGroupingModel` prop.
 This prop receives an array of column groups.

 A column group is defined by at least two properties: